 As I lead this travel lifestyle for almost 4 years now, you bet that I have already seen a handful of countries that have an impressive system for public transportation — but as I first set foot at a train station in Switzerland, I have come to see how impressive their transportation network was!

-This would be mostly due to the efforts of the national railway company of Switzerland named as the Swiss Federal Railways (SBB).
-For years, the have been the backbone of the public transport system as they continually develop new technologies to better improve their services.
-Truth be told, they have various green projects that they launch every year and one of their recent projects would be the SBB Green Class that explores the future of mobility through car sharing services, electronic cars, etc.
+This would be mostly due to the efforts of the national railway company of Switzerland named the Swiss Federal Railways (SBB).
+For years, they have been the backbone of the public transport system as they continually develop new technologies to better improve their services.
+Truth be told, they have various green projects that they launch every year and one of their recent projects would be the SBB Green Class that explores the future of mobility through car-sharing services, electronic cars, etc.

-Switzerland does not have a substantial amount of natural resources due to its terrain, BUT their greatest resource would be their population — no matter how small that may be!
-I say this because for years, it has become apparent that they have put great importance to their people’s talents, training, and education.
+Switzerland does not have a substantial amount of natural resources due to its terrain, BUT its greatest resource would be its population — no matter how small that may be!
+I say this because, for years, it has become apparent that they have put great importance on their people’s talents, training, and education.
 Because of this, it has consistently helped craft their economy which is highly competitive today.

 This comes as no surprise to me especially after witnessing Impact Hub — one of the coworking spaces in Switzerland that helps build an entrepreneurial community.
 In there, I saw start-ups that explored 3D printing, sustainable clothing, food waste reduction, climate-friendly meals, and more!
 (After all, I’m an entrepreneur myself so this was a fascinating environment for me to see!)

-But of course, at the very core of it all, there are various universities that help foster innovation at the early stages like that of the world-leading EPFL (École Polytechnique Fédérale de Lausanne) which is a research institute –slash– university that specialises in physcial sciences and engineering.
+But of course, at the very core of it all, there are various universities that help foster innovation at the early stages like that of the world-leading EPFL (École Polytechnique Fédérale de Lausanne) which is a research institute –slash– university that specializes in physical sciences and engineering.

 This factor goes hand-in-hand with the entrepreneurial vigor of the Swiss people.
 Apart from the numerous start-ups and universities that invariably try to answer or solve environmental and world problems, there are existing big corporations that have it as one of their core aims.